vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 	to the jumpbox then the interface will be available on that port instead of port 8080.

 	**Note**: The screens are provided to help you navigate the installer interface.
 Enter the values that are specific to your AWS setup.
-The screens shown were taken from a
-	TKG version 1.4.2 installation and may differ from other versions.
+The screens shown were taken from the current version at the time of writing and may differ slightly from other versions.

 3. Click **Deploy** on the **Amazon EC2** tile to start the management cluster setup on Amazon EC2.